25 Short Positive Affirmations to Start Reciting Today

 13. I am grateful.

-Writing in a gratitude journal is another way to foster a more positive mindset.
+Using gratitude prompts and writing in a journal is another way to foster a more positive mindset.

 It turns the act of giving thanks into a daily habit, which through research has been shown to make you a happier person![1]